Gurudongmar Lake: Features

-The lake is fresh water and used to be very clear; the bed of the lake could even be seen from the middle of the lake.
-Pollution has muddied the waters in recent years, and the lake has taken on a white tinge and has obscured visibility.

 In folklore

-A legend related to the frozen condition of the lake is linked to the visit of Guru Padmasambhava to the lake, on his way back from Tibet.
-When he saw it, he felt that it was worthy of veneration, as it represented the divine location of Dorje Nyima or Chhoedten Nyima.
-Because the lake remained frozen most of the year with no possibility of providing for drinking water needs, the people of the area appealed to Padmasambhva to help them.
-The guru agreed to help and placed his hands on a small part of the lake area, which stopped freezing during winter, facilitating drinking water to the people.
-Since then, the lake has been considered sacred and devotees carry this sacred water in containers.

-According to another legend, when Padmasambhava visited the lake he saw an auspicious phenomenon and then he considered it a good augury to enter the mainland of Sikkim, then known as Demojong.
+In Buddhism

+Guru Padmasambhava, on his way back from Tibet, visited the holy Dorje Nyima lake, which remained frozen for most of the year.
+The locals called upon him to help them.
+After touching a small section of the lake, it never froze again, solving the water problem for the people.
+The lake became holy and an important place for Buddhist pilgrimage, ensuring the lake's continued existence.

 Dispute

-A dispute arose when on the bank of the lake an Indian Army regiment of Sikhs—located at the border with China—considering the lake as the place visited by their saint Guru Nanak, constructed a Gurudwara in 1997–1998.
+A dispute arose when on the bank of the lake an Indian Army regiment of Sikhs—located at the border with China—considering the lake as the place visited by Guru Nanak, the founder of Sikhism, constructed a Gurudwara in 1997–1998.
 This created anger among the Sikkimese people of the area, who considered the Gurudwara an illegal construction, because their ancient sacred lake had been sanctified by the visit of their Guru Padmasambhava.
 The government of Sikkim then constituted a high level committee to examine the issue and submit a report.
 Documents furnished to the committee by the Namgyal Institute of Tibetology, Gangtok, agreed with the claim of the local people that it was without a doubt a Buddhist religious place.
 This was accepted by the committee.
 The building constructed by the Sikh regiment was then handed over by the Army to the Lachen Monastery on 6 July 2001, in the presence of the Sub Divisional Magistrate, Chungthang, North Sikkim.
 The monastery placed a lama as a watchman at the lake, entrusted with the task of maintaining it.